zultron/goldibox/README.md

 ## Components

-The Goldibox is based on an portable fridge.
+The Goldibox is based on a portable fridge.
 These use a [Peltier junction][wiki-peltier], which can be switched from a cooling element to a heating element merely by reversing the voltage.
 They are also small, light and inexpensive, and can be found on eBay for about $40;